microsoft/api-guidelines/azure/Guidelines.md

 :warning: **YOU SHOULD NOT** return any other `2xx` status code from the initial request of an LRO -- return `202-Accepted` and a status monitor even if processing was completed before the initiating request returns.

+:white_check_mark: **DO** return a status monitor in the response body as described in [Obtaining status and results of long-running operations](#obtaining-status-and-results-of-long-running-operations).

-:ballot_box_with_check: **YOU SHOULD** include an `Operation-Location` header in the response with the absolute URL of the status monitor for the operation, but do not include an api-version query parameter.
+:ballot_box_with_check: **YOU SHOULD** include an `Operation-Location` header in the response with the absolute URL of the status monitor for the operation.

-:white_check_mark: **DO** return a status monitor in the response body as described in [Status and results of long-running operations](#status-and-results-of-long-running-operations).
+:ballot_box_with_check: **YOU SHOULD** include the `api-version` query parameter in the `Operation-Location` header with the same version passed on the initial request if it is required by the get operation on the status monitor.

+:ballot_box_with_check: **YOU SHOULD** allow any valid value of the `api-version` query parameter to be used in the get operation on the status monitor.

 #### PUT operation with additional long-running processing